 - A prolonged recovery period for hair grafts to survive the surgery and grow

-In the case of pre-surgical patients, laser hair therapy promotes better cell health and strengthens weakened hair follicles by stimulating their mitochondria with powerful laser light in preparation for the upcoming operation.
+In the case of pre-surgical patients, laser hair therapy promotes better cell health.
+It strengthens weakened hair follicles by stimulating their mitochondria with powerful laser light in preparation for the upcoming operation.
 (Wait, mito-what?
 No need to dig up your high school biology notes.
-The mitochondria of cells acts just like your car engine– it generates energy for hair cells to use and grow into follicles).
+The mitochondria of cells acts just like your car engine– they generate energy for hair cells to use and grow into follicles).

 Furthermore, laser hair therapy increases the production of adenosine triphosphate (ATP), which induces the release of nitric oxide (not to be confused with nitrous oxide, the laughing gas that you inhale at the dentist).
-As a result, the reduction rate of swelling, redness and inflammation after a procedure is accelerated.
-With quick healing and minimized inflammation, the scalp of patients (such as yours perhaps) will have the ability to repair surgical lesions at an accelerated pace, while giving energy to transplanted hairs.
+As a result, you can accelerate the reduction rate of swelling, redness, and inflammation after a procedure.
+With quick healing and minimized inflammation, patients’ scalp (such as yours perhaps) have the ability to repair surgical lesions at an accelerated pace, while giving energy to transplanted hairs.
 Energy is good, especially when dealing with weakened, traumatized hair pondering the meaning (or lack thereof) of their existence.

-As mentioned earlier, “scalp shine” is a lot less likely to occur for women so you may be able to forego any type of surgery and reverse your hair loss at home with an optimal laser hair therapy device.
-Remember that the earlier you start, the better the outcome; prevention goes a long way, and laser hair therapy is the best measure you can take to correct and prevent damage to your hair while maintaining optimum scalp health.
+As mentioned earlier, “scalp shine” is a lot less likely to occur for women.
+Women may be able to forego any type of surgery and reverse hair loss at home with an optimal laser hair therapy device.
+Remember that the earlier you start, the better the outcome.
+Prevention goes a long way.
+Laser hair therapy is the best measure you can take to correct and prevent damage to your hair while maintaining optimum scalp health.

 Thankfully the world’s most technologically-advanced device is now available to all for a fraction of the cost of clinical hair loss clinics.
-Undergoing laser hair therapy with the FDA-cleared Theradome LH80 PRO– before and after a hair transplant– can result in stronger hair follicles with a higher probability of surviving the operation.
-Your extra amounts of “survivor” hair grafts will grow into healthy, terminal hairs, so that you can combat that nightmarish horseshoe pattern or desecrated crop circle until you triumph over hair loss with glory.
+Undergoing laser hair therapy with the FDA-cleared Theradome PRO and EVO– before and after a hair transplant– can result in stronger hair follicles with a higher probability of surviving the operation.
+Your extra amounts of “survivor” hair grafts will grow into healthy, terminal hairs.
+Now you can combat that nightmarish horseshoe pattern or desecrated crop circle until you triumph over hair loss with glory.